chromium58/ansible-prometheus/README.md

 ### Mandatory variables

-The components to be installed:
+The components to be installed(i'm setting it in inventory):

 ```yaml
 # Supported components: